WeirauchLab/MARIO/README.md

 * Enhanced data input.
 It creates context-based environment, meaning that requires only the minimal amount of inputs, depending on the requested operations
-* You can now decide whether to annotate ASB file or not, using the `-n` option
+* You can now decide whether to annotate ADB file or not, using the `-n` option

 ### MARIO version 3.1